lucafalasco/SON/README.md

-# SONISLAB
+# Sonislab

-Sonislab is a web-based music visualizer, the physics change and evolve according to the sound captured from the michropone.
+Sonislab is a web-based music visualizer, the physics change and evolve according to the sound captured from the microphone.
-The app is built with Javascript/ES6, Web Audio API is used to get audio from the microphone into the app and the <canvas> API for 2d graphics.
+The app is built with Javascript(ES6), Web Audio API is used to convert audio signals into data to feed the app and the `<canvas>` API for 2d graphics.

 ## Install dependencies: